nianticlabs/acezero/README.md

 ## Paper Experiments

 We provide scripts to run the main experiments of the paper.
+We also provide pre-computed results for all these experiments, along with the corresponding visualizations, in the respective sections below.

 ### 7-Scenes